-6.1.4.6 Load Sharing
+6.4.7.7 Load Sharing

-In some applications, 2 or more drives are controlling the application at the same time.
-If 1 of the drives is braking a motor, the excess energy can be fed to the DC link of a drive driving a motor, with a reduction of the total energy consumption.
+In some applications, 2 or more drives control the application at the same time.
+If 1 of the drives is braking a motor, the excess energy can be fed to the DC link of a drive driving a motor, which results in a reduction of the total energy consumption.
 This feature is typically useful in, for example, decanters and carding machines, where smaller power-sized drives operate in generator mode.

-6.1.5 Protection Features
+6.5 Protection Features